-Sky’s streaming TV service, NOW TV, have raised their prices starting August 15: The Entertainment Pass, which is the package that includes TV programmes and some of Sky’s live TV channels, now costs £7.99 per month, instead of £6.99 – an increase of almost 15%.
+Sky’s streaming TV service, NOW TV, have raised their prices starting August 15: The Entertainment Pass, which is the package that includes TV programmes and Sky’s live TV channels, now costs £7.99 per month, instead of £6.99 – an increase of almost 15%.

-While there are still ways of reducing that cost (by buying several months in advance, for example, or by buying a bundle with a NOW TV box), the respective prices of the bundles are expected to go up as well (either by the actual price of the bundle going up, or, as some have reported, bundles having less months included in the package.)
+While there are still ways of reducing that cost (by buying several months in advance, for example, or by buying a bundle with a NOW TV box), the respective prices of the bundles is expected to go up as well (either by the actual price of the bundle going up, or, as some have reported, bundles having less months included in the package.)

 So cost-wise, Sky’s NOW TV was never on par with Netflix or Amazon.
 So are they worth it for cord cutters, especially now after the price increase?

-But with many hot new shows being Netflix and Amazon original productions (and therefore not available on NOW TV), and with Game of Thrones coming to an end this summer (with an expected hiatus of at least a year, and maybe more, until the final season), NOW TV is getting harder to justify.Plus, there are the technical issues – for some reason NOW TV is only broadcast at 720p at the moment, and not Full HD, unlike Netflix and Amazon (who also offer 4K quality on a limited number of programmes).
+But with many hot new shows being Netflix and Amazon original productions (and therefore not available on NOW TV), and with Game of Thrones coming to an end this summer (with an expected hiatus of at least a year, and maybe more), NOW TV is getting harder to justify.Plus, there are the technical issues – for some reason NOW TV is only broadcast at 720p at the moment, and not Full HD, unlike Netflix and Amazon (who also offer 4K quality on a limited number of programmes).
 In addition, there’s the ongoing subtitles issue – after promising subtitles for years, NOW TV have grossly under-delivered, offering subtitles on only FOUR of their Entertainment Pass shows (Game of Thrones thankfully being one of them.)

-Still, if you’re fan of some American network shows (plus HBO and Showtime), NOW TV is the only place to get those, at least in real-time.
+Still, if you’re fan of some American network shows (plus HBO and Showtime), NOW TV is the only place to get those, at least in real time.

 The New NOW TV Pass Price List (as of August 15, 2017) –